 Many people can find activities in which they can quickly reach 7/10.
-But then comes the hard part, which is the exponential climb to 10/10.
+But then comes the hard part.
+This is the exponential climb to 10/10.

 This is the equivalent of graduating from county champion to national champion to continental champion to world champion.
 This is an enormous climb and much greater than from 0 to 7/10.